 In what circumstances might you be able to palpate a kidney?

 How about some questions around some of the conditions you may see?

 What are the causes of hepatosplenomegaly?

 What are the complications of stoma formation?

-What are the most common causes for a renal transplant?
+What are the most common pathologies requiring a renal transplant?

 Name, describe and list the indications for each of the the three types of colostomy?